The story of The Haiti Collective is one which only God could write!

 As the work began, it became abundantly clear that the need in Haiti far exceeded the reach of any one church, so under the leadership of Tim Brister, other like-minded churches were invited to join us in the work.
 In June 2011, Christ Fellowship Church (Bowling Green, KY) embarked on a vision trip to Haiti and became the second church to partner with Pastor Joseph and SCH.
 With the first year of working nearly completion and the prospect of adding more churches to the work in Haiti, Tim Brister formed The Haiti Collective in January 2012 as a way of organizing the efforts in the United States through local churches to partner with Haitian churches under the leadership of Pastor Joseph.

-Since 2012, The Haiti Collective has grown from two churches to ten churches in 2014.
+The Haiti Collective grew from two churches to ten.
 With the expansion of the collective and new initiatives taking place, Grace could no longer effectively serve as the administrative umbrella for THC, and a new nonprofit organization called Gospel Systems was formed to allow us to continue to grow and expand the work in Haiti and into other regions for years to come.

 Soli deo gloria!